h5law/cursorsort/README.md

 loop swapping elements that are either greater than the two indexes the cursors point to and the first cursor is less than the second or vice versa.

-This sorting algorithm works on any type implementing the `PartialOrd` and `Copy` traits - the test cases cover `array`s and `Vec`tors of integers, letters and words, as well as `String`s.
+This sorting algorithm works on any type implementing the `PartialOrd` trait and the test cases cover `array`s and `Vec`tors of integers, letters and words, as well as `String`s.

+Depending on the `descending` argument passed to the function it will either sort in ascending or descending order.

 ## Overview